FriendsOfSymfony/FOSHttpCache/doc/cache-invalidator.md

-The Cache Manager
+The Cache Invalidator
 =================

-Use the CacheManager to explicitly invalidate or refresh paths, URLs or headers.
+Use the CacheInvalidator to explicitly invalidate or refresh paths, URLs or headers.

 * [Invalidating paths and URLs](#invalidating-paths-and-urls)